BioKill® Insecticide General Features

 Safe to Humans & Warm-blooded Animals

-*Other Permethrin products may have caused some certain breeds of cats to have allergic reactions, which have far higher concentration than BioKill® Universal Insecticide (which has a dilution of 0.25%).
+*Other Permethrin products may have caused some certain breeds of cats, old or unwell cats to have allergic or sickness reactions, which have far higher concentration than BioKill® Universal Insecticide (which has a dilution of 0.25%).
 If you have any uncertainties, please consult with your vet accordingly.

 warm-blooded animals.